 Make your phone numbers clickable

-Unless you don’t want to be contacted via phone (and I can’t really think of a good reason of why you wouldn’t want that), every single mention of your phone number has to be a click-to-call link.
+Unless you don’t want to be contacted via phone (and I can’t really think of a good reason for why you wouldn’t want that), every single mention of your phone number has to be a click-to-call link.
 Why?
 It’s simple.
 Every tap on a clickable phone number opens an application to call that number making it easy for users to contact you.

 Make Sure your Website Still Nails It